Bachelor’s to Master’s in Occupational Therapy

 Admission Criteria for Freshmen Applicants

 - Apply online through the USC Common Application.
 Go to USC Undergraduate Admission and follow the procedures outlined on the site.

-- One to three letters of reference are recommended (at least one should be from a professor or teacher).
+- Two letters of reference are required (at least one should be from a professor or teacher).

 Prospective USC freshmen applicants should apply to USC and select occupational therapy as their major.
 Students must maintain satisfactory academic performance (3.0 GPA and grades of A or B) in the required pre-professional courses to remain in the major.
 The USC Admissions Committee and the Chan Division’s Admissions Committee will review your application once all your application materials have been received.

 For a major in occupational therapy, students must complete the following seven courses, earning a grade point average of B (3.0) or better (Pass/Fail or grades below a C are not accepted):

 - Human Anatomy with laboratory (OT 260 or HBIO 301L)

 - Human Physiology (OT 261 or BISC 307L)

 - Statistics I (PSYC 274, or HP 340 with HP 350, BUAD 310, or MATH 208)

 - Lifespan Development or Human Development (must cover lifespan) (OT 251)